Inside The Supreme Court ‘Bromance’ That Is Softening Donald Trump’s Conservative Majority

-President Donald Trump has had a tremendous ability to shape the future of the Supreme Court with two picks already confirmed in his first years in office, but the unexpected alignment between Trump’s latest pick, Brett Kavanaugh, and John Roberts, chief justice and longtime swing vote, is creating unexpected results from the bench, as USA Today reports.
+President Donald Trump has had a tremendous ability to shape the future of the Supreme Court with two picks already confirmed in his first years in office, but the unexpected alignment between Trump’s latest pick, Brett Kavanaugh, and John Roberts, chief justice and longtime swing vote, is creating unexpected results from the bench, USA Today reports.

 In what USA Today describes as a “bromance,” Kavanaugh and Roberts have been all but lockstep in their respective votes on cases to-date.
-The pair have diverged in their votes just one time int he 25 official decisions which have been handed down since Kavanaugh joined the court.
+The pair have diverged in their votes just once in the 25 official decisions which have been handed down since Kavanaugh joined the court.

 Frustrating conservatives, many of those votes have swung court decisions to the left.
-While political and legal analysis have long come to expect Roberts to cast difficult-to-predict votes siding sometimes with the court’s conservative justices and sometimes with its liberal wing, it was largely expected that Kavanaugh would be reliably right of center.
-Many speculated that Trump and the Republicans were so willing to go through Kavanaugh’s hard-fought confirmation hearing specifically because he would be a reliable conservative ally on the court, and vote accordingly.
-Kavanaugh’s appointment which dominated headlines for weeks under a cloud of decades-old sexual assault allegations and cost conservatives substantial political capital as they navigated the controversy to get Trump’s pick over the finish line.
+While political and legal analysis have long come to expect Roberts to cast difficult-to-predict votes — sometimes siding with the court’s conservative justices and sometimes with its liberal wing — it was largely expected that Kavanaugh would be reliably right of center.
+Many speculated that Trump and Republicans were so willing to go through Kavanaugh’s hard-fought confirmation hearing specifically because he would be a reliable conservative ally on the court, and vote accordingly.
+Kavanaugh’s appointment dominated headlines for weeks under a cloud of decades-old sexual assault allegations, which cost conservatives substantial political capital as they navigated the controversy to get Trump’s pick over the finish line.

-As the confirmation dragged on, some right-leaning pundits at the time began to question whether the nominee was worth the effort and the controversy.
-Some have since spoken up in the light of Kavanaugh’s growing record of real-world court decisions, such as Mark Levin, lawyer and conservative radio personality, who tweeted Sunday recalling concerns he had expressed at that time and sharing the USA Today article.
+As the confirmation dragged on, some right-leaning pundits began to question whether the nominee was worth the effort and the controversy.
+Some have since spoken up in light of Kavanaugh’s growing record of real-world court decisions.
+Mark Levin, a lawyer and conservative radio personality, took to Twitter on Sunday to recall his past concerns and share the USA Today article.

 You’ll recall this was my concern … https://t.co/t3qYlUsjQy